ethan-goh/redditscraper/README.md

 ## How to Use

 ### Start the Bot
-1. Open Telegram and search for the bot by its username (provided by the developer).
+1. Open Telegram and search for the bot by its username.
 2. Click **Start** or type `/start` to begin interacting with the bot.

 ### Commands